imcybergeek/SendMails/README.md

 # SendMails
-SendMails simplifies sophisticated bulk mailing for corporate and individuals.\
+Used to perform sophisticated bulk mailing for corporate and individuals.\
 Run script and press H for help to get started.